1. Enjoy Sao Beach (Star Beach) in Phu Quoc

 Ferry to Phu Quoc

 Take the SuperDong from Ha Tien.
 This should take 2 hours and 15 minutes.
-This will cost 230,000 Dong each way which makes it approximately $20 USD for a return journey.
+This will cost 230,000 Dong each way, making it approximately $20 USD for a return journey.

 Phu Quoc Hotels